getsentry/responses/README.rst

     Disabled by default.
 Automatically calculates the length of a supplied string or JSON body.

 match (``list``)
-    A list of callbacks to match requests based on request body contents.
+    A list of callbacks to match requests based on request attributes.
+    Current module provides multiple matchers that you can use:

+    * body contents in JSON format
+    * body contents in URL encoded data format
+    * request query parameters
+    * kwargs provided to request eg stream, verify

+    Alternatively user can create custom matcher.
+    Read more `Matching Request Parameters`_

 Matching Request Parameters